apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-948: Don't limit cipher suites by default.
 - [improvement] JAVA-917: Document SSL configuration.
 - [improvement] JAVA-936: Adapt schema metadata parsing logic to new storage format of CQL types in C* 3.0.
+- [new feature] JAVA-846: Provide custom codecs library as an extra module.

 Merged from 2.1 branch: